EdyJ/blender-to-unity3d-importer/README.md

 all other objects.
 Use the FORCEFIXROOT option in this case.

 Animation clips are processed when imported in "Legacy - Store in Root" mode.

-Animations are somewhat smoothed after processed.
-This is because the quaterions in keyframes are fixed by converting them to and from Euler angles, which seems to break the quaternion continuity in the animation.
-The Unity function AnimationClip.EnsureQuaternionContinuity() restores continuity, but adds some smoothing to the rotations.
-Fixes for this issue are welcome (i.e. a method for fixing the quaternions without breaking animation continuity).